MadsBCMN/MLOps-Project/reports/README.md

 >
 > Answer:

---- The total code coverage of our project is 100%.
-This means that all of the code in our project has been executed at least once during testing.
+--- The total code coverage of our testing is 100%.
+This means that all of the code in the relevant files has been executed at least once during testing.
 While 100% code coverage does not guarantee error-free code, it can increase the likelihood of detecting and fixing bugs early in development.
 Therefore, we can still not trust the code to be error free or work as intended as it does not cover aspects like logical errors or incorrect business logic.
 Expanding to integration and system testing wouldhelp in identifying errors at higher levels of the system abstraction.  ---